Abdominoplasty removes loose skin and excess fat from the abdomen and tightens the abdominal muscles for correction of contour, tone and function

 For more information and an estimate of fees, please contact our team at Pure Aesthetics to schedule your consultation.

-If you only want to treat a small area of fat around your abdomen, liposuction alone may be a solution for your needs.
+If you only want to treat a small area of fat around your abdomen, liposuction alone may be a solution.
 Liposuction does not, however, tighten the muscles or skin in the abdominal area.
-We use either power-assisted or VASER liposculpture, resulting in smoother and more predictable results, with a better recovery period with minimal pain, swelling and bruising.
+Our surgeons routinely use power-assisted liposuction, resulting in smoother and more predictable results, with a better recovery period with less pain, swelling and bruising.

 It is important to note that an abdominoplasty (“tummy tuck”) is not intended to correct major weight related issues.
 This surgery will not be performed on current smokers or extreme obesity.